 Many of the jobs are considered manual labor, which means that you may have the opportunity to work in the following fields:

 Currently Primavera Works is available to people enrolled in a Primavera housing program or shelter.

 Demand for our services occasionally exceeds our capacity to provide the requested assistance to everyone who would be eligible.
-At this time, Primavera Works is currently closed for enrollment.
-Please check back at a later time to find out if we are accepting new applicants.
+Please call us to find out if we are accepting new applicants.

 151 W. 40th Street

 Tucson, AZ 85713

 Fax: (520) 792-3862

 The program known as Prisoner Re-Entry Partnership (PREP) was a six-year demonstration Department of Labor grant that has come to an end.
 While the PREP program may have closed, Primavera continues to provide services to men and women recently released from prison.

 For even more community resources please visit the Tucson Pima Collaboration to End Homelessness’ Resource page.